-Reports of suspected corruption can be made in several ways.
+Reports of suspected corruption can be made in several ways:

-- Write to SCA in the message field above.
+Through the message field above.

 - An e-mail can be sent to firstname.lastname@example.org.
 The message may be written in Swedish or English.